The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/Cielo-Raymundo.md

     let a = 1;
     ```
     This will console log:
-    a is undefined
+    an error

-    Because let variables don't get hoisted, they don't exist before they are declared.
-So the variable a is something that doesn't exist
+    Because let variables don't get hoisted, they can't be referenced before they are declared.

 **6. In the code snippet below, the function declaration comes _after_ the variable declaration in the code below.
 Why does it still work?**
     ```javascript